Experimentation on Endogenous Graphs: Setup

 Under graph endogeneity, this unbiasedness property no longer holds.
 We illustrate mechanisms by which bias can arise in the following minimal examples.
-There is a single randomization unit in each, implying the Horvitz–Thompson estimator and the exposure reweighted linear (ERL) estimator of \cite{harshaw2021design} are identical, and so these examples also demonstrate bias in the ERL estimator.
+There is a single randomization unit in each, implying the HT estimator and the exposure reweighted linear (ERL) estimator of \citet{harshaw2021design} are identical, so these examples also demonstrate bias in the ERL estimator.